Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Eggs

 Eggs are another great way to add protein and nutrients to dog food.
 They’re also a good source of fat, which can help to make the food more palatable for picky eaters.
-Just be sure to cook the eggs before you add them to the food, as raw eggs can be harmful to dogs.
+Cook the eggs before you add them to the food, as raw eggs can be harmful to dogs.

 8. Peanut Butter